5thStudios/My-Code-Examples/Prepper's Suite/ReadMe.txt

-This site is currently under development.
+This site is currently UNDER DEVELOPMENT!!!.
 The solution is broken into 3 seperate projects:
 	www- The main website for the project built upon Umbraco 8 api- The api layer that will eventually connect a future app version of the site with Umbraco and its database bl- The business layer that will manage all data going from Umbraco to the www and api projects.